jsokpo/front-end-video-app/README.md

 * Maximum 50 videos for one page, click ```Next page``` for more videos.

 To run application:
-1. Ensure MongoDB is running
+1. Ensure MongoDB is installed and running
 2. Run ‘npm install’ to download npm packages.
 3. Run ‘npm start’ to start the backend API.
 4. Visit app at http://localhost:8080/